Ngāti Toa: Governance

 Te Runanga o Toa Rangatira Inc is recognised by the New Zealand Government as the governance entity of Ngāti Toa following its Treaty of Waitangi settlement with the Crown under Ngāti Toa Rangatira Claims Settlement Act 2014.
 It is a mandated iwi organisation under the Māori Fisheries Act 2004, an iwi aquaculture organisation under the Māori Commercial Aquaculture Claims Settlement Act 2004, an "iwi authority" under the Resource Management Act, and a Tūhono organisation.

 Te Runanga o Toa Rangatira is an incorporated society, governed by a board of 15 representatives, including three elected from iwi whānui, some appointed from Hamilton, Nelson and Wairau, and some appointed from marae and other Ngāti Toa organisations.
-As of 2016, the iwi chairperson is Taku Parai, the executive director is Matiu Rei, and the society is based in Porirua.
+As of 2026, the tumuaki (chairperson) of the iwi is Callum Kātene and the tumu whakarae (chief executive) is Helmut Modlik.

 Wellington pan-tribal Māori radio station Te Upoko O Te Ika has been affiliated to Ngāti Toa since 2014.
 It began part-time broadcasting in 1983 and full-time broadcasting in 1987, and it is New Zealand's longest-running Māori radio station.
 Atiawa Toa FM is an official radio station of Ngāti Toa and Te Atiawa.
 It began as Atiawa FM in 1993, broadcasting to Te Atiawa in the Hutt Valley and Wellington.
 It changed its name in Atiawa Toa FM in mid-1997, expanding its reach to Ngāti Toa in Porirua and Kāpiti Coast.

 Ngāti Toa have interests in the territories of Greater Wellington Regional Council, Tasman District Council, Nelson City Council and Marlborough District Council.
 They also have interests in the territories of Kāpiti Coast District Council, Porirua City Council and Wellington City Council.

+7,038 people in New Zealand listed an affiliation with Ngāti Toa in the 2023 Census.
+The 2025/26 Ngāti Toa annual report listed 9,952 registered iwi members worldwide.